caproto/caproto/doc/source/basics.rst

 .. ipython:: python

     import os
-    hosts = os.environ['EPICS_CA_ADDR_LIST']  # example: '172.17.255.255'
+    hosts = os.environ['EPICS_CA_ADDR_LIST'].split()

-Something simple like this would work but would only support one IP address in the EPICS_CA_ADDR_LIST and would not handle EPICS_CA_AUTO_ADDR_LIST settings.
+    # example: ['172.17.255.255']

-A more complete implementation would supports multiple space-delimited entries, and check network interfaces for broadcast addresses in the case of an automatic address list setting.
-To that end, we offer a convenience function :meth:`get_address_list` that handles this.
-Let's use that here instead:
+Something simple like this would work, but a more complete implementation is avaailable in the convenience function :func:`get_address_list`, which respects EPICS_CA_AUTO_ADDR_LIST settings and checks network interfaces for broadcast addresses in the case of an automatic address list setting.

 .. ipython:: python